austenstone/actions-playground/README.md

 GitHub Actions makes automation easy!

-Improve the quality of your code and make your life more productive through the magic of devops!
+Improve the quality of your code and make your life more productive through devops!

 # [GitHub Actions](https://docs.github.com/en/actions)